hepabolu/mytap/README.md

     mysql -u root < mytap.sql

-This will install all of the assertion functions, as well as a cache table, into a database named "TAP".
+This will install all of the assertion functions, as well as a cache table, into a database named "tap".

 MyTAP Test Scripts
 ==================